Our small, but mighty, team...

 Some of my favourite things to do are spending time outside, working on art projects (I am currently sketching a tattoo for my younger brother), going on adventures with friends, and going thrifting with my Mom.

-I really look forward to being the Programming Assistant this summer at ElevateHER.
+I really enjoy being the Programming Assistant at ElevateHER.
 This is a very exciting opportunity for me, and one that I am very grateful to have.
 I am thrilled to be part of the team!

 Hello!
 My name is Marlee Johnston, I am a 22 year old woman from Brookfield, N.S.
 In May, I graduated from St. Francis Xavier University with an undergraduate degree in Psychology and I have recently been accepted to begin my Masters of Art (MA) in Counselling Psychology at Yorkville university in September!
 I am eager to begin my position with ElevateHER and broaden my knowledge in order to uplift female identifying individuals—as well as learn a thing or two about myself.